-Kyoto is renowned for its traditional food culture so naturally, finding a cozy spot to try Japanese-style breakfast (ft. fluffy egg omelets, sweet pickles and grilled fish) is a must.
+Kyoto is renowned for its traditional food culture so finding a cozy spot to try an authentic Japanese breakfast is a must.
 Shunsai Imari 旬菜 いまり came highly recommended by a local Japanese friend so on my recent trip to Kyoto, we came here for some morning comfort food.
+Think fluffy egg omelets, sweet pickles and freshly grilled fish!

-While kaiseki cuisine is quite well known, its lesser-known and more hearty counterpart is obanzai–Kyoto-style home cooking that incorporates seasonal and locally produced ingredients.
+While kaiseki cuisine is quite well known, its lesser-known and more hearty counterpart is obanzai, Kyoto-style home cooking that incorporates seasonal and local ingredients.
 For first timers, Shunsai Imari is a great spot to try obanzai comfort food.
 Plus, the restaurant’s colorful collection of Imari ware means you get to dine using some beautiful ceramic plates and bowls.

-Shunsai Imari’s daily breakfast spread changes according to available seasonal ingredients but you’ll consistently get a large pot of the restaurant’s signature donabe rice every morning.
+Shunsai Imari’s daily breakfast spread changes according to available seasonal ingredients.
+That being said, you will consistent get a large pot of the restaurant’s signature donabe rice every morning!
 When we visited, we enjoyed a shimeji mushroom salad with a thick slice of egg omelet, miso soup, grilled tuna, and assorted pickles.
-This is on top of 3+ bowls of steaming hot rice each!
+This is on top of 3+ bowls of steaming hot rice each.

 Address // 108 Nishi-rokkakucho, Nakagyo-ku, Kyoto (5 minute walk from Karasuma Station)